cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 The empty queue starts with both the inbox and outbox being empty, and the enqueue operation simply adds the new element `x` to the inbox.
 The implementation of the dequeue operation is more complex:
 1. In case the outbox is nonempty (*i.e.*, of the form `x :: outbox`), we dequeue this element `x`, leaving the inbox alone and updating the outbox to the remaining outbox from this list.
-2. If the outbox is empty, we reverse the inbox and treat it as the new outbox.
+2. If the outbox is empty, we use `List.rev` to reverse the inbox and treat it as the new outbox.
 Then, we attempt to take the first element from this new outbox.
 If the inbox was also empty, we return default element `0` and leave both the inbox and the outbox empty.

 Compared to `ListQueue`, it is less obvious that `BatchedQueue` correctly implements the queue abstraction.
 We can run the same test case before as a simple check, swapping `ListQueue` for `BatchedQueue`: